DigitalFruition/YubikeyBackedRootCA/USAGE.md

-Below is a sample `USAGE.md` file, structured to guide users through setting up their own Certificate Authority environment based on the steps and configurations discussed.
-This file should be located in the root of your project directory and assumes the existence of other documents and scripts as referenced.
-Modify and expand upon it as necessary to fit the exact details and structure of your project.

----

 # Usage Instructions

 ## Introduction

-This document provides step-by-step instructions on setting up a Certificate Authority (CA) environment, replicating the setup for Digital Fruition, LLC's internal CA. It is designed to guide you through provisioning an air-gapped Certificate Authority using Debian Bullseye with Full Disk Encryption (FDE) and configuring the necessary components for both a Root and Intermediate CA.
+This document provides step-by-step instructions on setting up a Certificate Authority (CA) environment, replicating the setup for [Digital Fruition, LLC](https://www.digitalfruition.com/)'s [internal CA](https://ca.digitalfruition.com/).
+It is designed to guide you through provisioning an air-gapped Certificate Authority using Debian Bullseye with Full Disk Encryption (FDE) and configuring the necessary components for both a Root and Intermediate CA.

 For a detailed understanding of the project, its scope, and the architectural decisions, please refer to `README.md`.